 Amazon Music Unlimited

 Online behemoth Amazon now offers its own music streaming platform at a reasonable rate of £9.99 p/m, dropping to £8 for prime subscribers.
 Amazon Music is compatible with smartphones, tablets, and PCs (using a web player), as well as Amazon technology such as Fire tablets or TVs.
 It can also be hooked up to some speakers and car systems.
 For those looking for an extremely high-quality music experience, Amazon has also recently launched Amazon Music HD at a rate of £14.99 per month, which claims to offer ‘CD-quality and hi-res’ music streaming.
 This may be an attractive option for music connoisseurs with a bit more cash to spare.
-Amazon also offers Prime Music, included with a Prime subscription which has a library of around 2 million songs.
+Amazon also offers Prime Music, included with an Amazon Prime subscription which has a library of around 2 million songs.

 - Discount for prime subscribers